 Good Hotel Guide Review

-bar, restaurant, conservatory, private dining, garden, free Wi-Fi, in-room TV, bar, restaurant are wheelchair accessible.
+bar, restaurant, conservatory, private dining rooms, in-room TV, terrace, garden, bar and restaurant wheelchair accessible, adapted toilet.

 all ages welcomed.